RWM101/Tax-Firm-Data/README.md

 ![image](https://github.com/user-attachments/assets/dca93481-0bdd-45c9-ba3a-ed6efee5d9fd)

 - There is not enough time to complete 873 open projects, representing 4,600 hours of work.
-- The two bottlenecks are the Waiting for Info projects, which are not yet ready, and the Prep Complete projects, which need to be reviewed.
-Partners should have preparers begin preparing extensions for the Waiting for Info projects in between their current tax projects.
-Reviewers should pivot to review work, and even preparing some tax returns as well.
+- Waiting for Info and Prep Complete projects are the two bottlenecks.
+Partners should have preparers extend the Waiting for Info projects, and have the reviewers review the Prep Complete projects and prepare some Assigned projects.

 ## Determining Intern Workloads
 Having only three interns this year creates a bottleneck.
 Additionally, Lucca Leon is part-time, working only 24 hrs. per week.

 ![image](https://github.com/user-attachments/assets/7795b388-f2d9-4351-80f4-2f1525ab23cc)

+- Identifies 225 hrs. of work still unassigned, waiting for interns to clear their current backlog.
 - Lucca Leon has higher utilization than most on an hour-to-hour basis, but all interns need more work assigned.
 - Almost all the Unassigned projects in the firm are at the intern level, and more experienced staff (seniors and above) should be used to take some pressure off.